-The Mee M6 Pro are a more durable and better-built upgrade to the M6.
+The MEE audio M6 Pro are a more durable and better-built upgrade to the MEE audio Sport-Fi M6.
 They come with two cables and the transparent casing on the earbuds and the in-line remote makes them look and feel more premium.
 They're stable enough to exercise with, and thanks to their decently isolating and portable design they're an adequate choice for commuting.
 Unfortunately, they tend to sound a bit sharp and they won't be ideal for very noisy environments.

-The MEE M6 Pro look somewhat similar to the regular M6 but with a detachable cable and transparent casing for the earbuds.
-This makes them stand out and look more premium than their price would suggest.
+The MEE audio M6 Pro look somewhat similar to the MEE audio Sport-Fi M6 but with a detachable cable and transparent casing for the earbuds.
+This makes them stand out and look more premium.
 They also have an ear-hook design with angled earbuds that better fit the contours of your ears.
-The Pro cable is also a bit thicker and more rubberized than the M6.
+Their cable is also a bit thicker and more rubberized than the cable for the MEE audio Sport-Fi M6.

-The Mee audio M6 Pro are slightly more comfortable than the M6 thanks to the additional memory foam tips.
-Their ear hook design is also less flimsy than on the original M6 which makes them fit your ears a bit more securely.
+The MEE audio M6 Pro are slightly more comfortable than the MEE audio Sport-Fi M6 thanks to their memory foam tips.
+Their ear hook design is also less flimsy than the original, which makes them fit your ears a bit more securely.
 However, they do not quite fit as snugly as some of the pricier in-ear headphones we've reviewed like the Westone W40.
 Also if you're not a fan of the in-ear fit, they may still get a bit fatiguing after wearing them for a while.

-The Mee M6 Pro feel a lot more premium than the M6.
-They have an additional cable in the box with no in-line controls.
-The cables are decently thick and the earbuds are dense yet lightweight enough that they won't get damaged by a few accidental drops.
-The ear hook on both cables feel a bit more rigid than on the M6 but they are still a bit flimsy when compared to more sports-oriented headphones.
-The cables though improved, do not feel as premium as those of more expensive headphones like the Shure SE425 or the Westone W40.
+The MEE audio M6 Pro have a good build quality.
+The cables are decently thick, and the earbuds are dense yet lightweight enough that they won't get damaged by a few accidental drops.
+The ear hook on both cables feels a bit more rigid than on the MEE audio Sport-Fi M6, but they're still a bit flimsy when compared to more sports-oriented headphones.
+The cables improved, but don't feel as premium as those of more expensive models like the Shure SE425 or the Westone W40.

-The Mee M6 Pro have a decently stable design.
-The ear hooks prevent them from easily falling from your ears, but the lack of stiffness means they won't be as stable as more sports-oriented in-ears like the Q9A or the Powerbeats.
-On the upside, they're still great headphones to run with and will rarely fall out of your ears unless the cable gets hooked or tangled on something.
+The MEE audio M6 Pro have a decently stable design.
+Their ear hooks prevent them from easily falling from your ears, but the lack of stiffness means they won't be as stable as more sports-oriented in-ears like the SoundPeats Q9A Wireless or the Beats Powerbeats3 Wireless.
+On the upside, they're still great headphones to run with and shouldn't fall out of your ears unless the cable gets hooked or tangled on something.

 Excellent bass range performance.
 Low frequency is extended down to 22Hz, which is excellent.
 Low-bass is also well reproduced and shows only 2dB of underemphasis compared to our target.
 Conversely, high-bass is over our target by about 1.5dB, adding slight boominess to the sound.